cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 ## Creating Cluster SD-Cards

-Next we describe how we create a number of SD-Cards to create a cluster.
+Next, we describe how we create a number of SD-Cards to create a cluster.
-Each card will have a unique hostname, an ipaddress and you public key.
+Each card will have a unique hostname, an IP address and your public key.
-To locate your device you can use:
+To locate your device, you can use:

 ```bash
 $ sudo fdisk -l

 ```
-or the more convinient option would be to use the
+or the more convenient option would be to use the

 ```bash
 $ cm-pi-burn info